danielseussler/danielseussler/README.md

 ### Hi there 👋

-Hi, I'm Daniel, a researcher and data scientist with a particular interest on applications in global public health and development policy.
+Hi, I'm Daniel, a researcher and data scientist focused on applications in global public health and development policy.

-My areas of interest revolve around modern Bayesian statistics and machine learning methods for epidemiological research and public program evaluation in developing countries.
-In this context, my particular focus is in causal inference and the utilization of disparate data sources.
+My interests lie in modern Bayesian statistics and machine learning for epidemiological research and public program evaluation, with a focus on causal inference and leveraging disparate data sources, especially in developing countries.

-I hold a master's degree in statistics from the University of Munich.
-Prior to my master's degree, I obtained a bachelor's degree in mathematics with a minor in economics, also from the University of Munich.
-Prior to joining C4ED, an independent research non-profit specializing in impact evaluation projects worldwide, I worked as a research assistant and interned at the UNDP and in the private sector.
+I earned a master's degree in statistics from the University of Munich after completing a bachelor's degree in mathematics with a minor in economics, also at the University of Munich.
+Prior to joining C4ED, a global research non-profit focused on impact evaluation projects, I worked as a research assistant and interned at UNDP and in the private sector.

-I'm a German-Colombian dual citizen and currently based in Frankfurt am Main, Germany.
+I'm a German-Colombian dual citizen and currently based in Islamabad, Pakistan and Frankfurt am Main, Germany.

 If you'd like to chat about research, don't hesitate to get in touch!